RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [BibDesk Export Templates](https://github.com/dsanson/bibdesk-pandoc-export-templates): drag and drop pandoc-style citations from BibDesk into your document; use pandoc to export formatted reference lists from BibDesk.
 - [zotxt](https://bitbucket.org/egh/zotxt), allowing direct usage of a Zotero library (with [zotxt-emacs](https://bitbucket.org/egh/zotxt-emacs) for completion in emacs)
+- [Zotero Integration Extension](http://baig.github.io/brackets-zotero/): If you miss a Word like workflow working with Zotero where you can just search your Zotero library and insert citations wherever you want, then this extension provides such functionality in [Brackets](http://brackets.io/) for your markdown documents.

 ## Workflow